 This case provides an important opportunity to explore how equality rights should be balanced against religious freedom.
 While TWU is a private educational institution, it intends to issue law degrees that would be recognized by the public legal system through the Law Society and the Ministry of Advanced Education.
 In West Coast LEAF’s view, TWU must respect the Charter‘s equality protections when its activities–such as the certification of practising lawyers–enter the public realm.

-West Coast LEAF was granted leave to intervene in the appeal at the Supreme Court of Canada, which is scheduled to take place on November 30 and December 1, 2017.
-The Law Society’s appeal of the BCCA decision will be heard jointly with an appeal brought by TWU against the Law Society of Upper Canada’s decision not to grant TWU accreditation in Ontario.
+West Coast LEAF intervened in the appeal at the Supreme Court of Canada, which took place on November 30 and December 1, 2017.
+The Law Society’s appeal of the BCCA decision was heard jointly with an appeal brought by TWU against the Law Society of Upper Canada’s decision not to grant TWU accreditation in Ontario.
 We are currently awaiting the court’s decision.

 West Coast LEAF news alerts: